Treorisoft/graphql-pubsub/readme.md

 Publishes data to the redis stream - but patches the last data sent.
 Since it relies on the redis stream, patching is always considered a global publish.

 It takes 3 parameters with an optional 4th.
 The first the trigger/channel to publish to.
 The second is a partial payload to be merged with the most recent data.
 The third is a generator function.
 In the abscense initial data, the generator function is called, and the payload will be merged with the result.
+The fourth parameter is extra options.

+By default, the merge is a deep merge - which merges same indexed elements of an array.

+Options:
-The fourth parameter is an optional function that can be used to provide custom patching when the default is not enough.
+- `customPatch`: An optional function that can be used to provide custom patching when the default is not enough.
 It receives both the inital data and the payload.

-By default, the merge is a deep merge - which merges same indexed elements of an array.
+- `preserveLastMessage`: By default a patch will remove the old message while adding the new message.
+This `boolean` allows you to preserve the original message in the redis stream.

 Example:
 ```ts